-Setting Up Your InDesign File for Printing with Clear Dry Ink
+Setting Up Your InDesign File for Graphics from Adobe Illustrator Printing with Clear Dry Ink

 - 1. Add a new layer in the layers palette and name it Clear.
 (Example A) - 2.
 Move the clear layer to the top in the layers palette. - 3.
-Add a new color in the swatches palette and name it Clear.
+Add a new colour in the swatches palette and name it Clear.